Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 What if my favorite Costco protein has a Prop 65 warning?

-That warning exists because the product exceeds California’s safe-harbor limit for a listed chemical like lead or cadmium.
-Occasional use probably won’t destroy your health, but for something you plan to drink daily for years, it’s smarter to switch to a brand with documented low or non-detectable levels.
+That warning exists because the product exceeds California's safe-harbor limit for a listed chemical like lead or cadmium.
+Occasional use probably won't cause immediate harm, but for something you plan to drink daily for years, it's smarter to switch to a brand with documented low or non-detectable levels.

 Where can I see a full ranked list of safe brands?

-Check out the full database here: Lead-Free Protein Brands Ranked (2025).
+Check out the full database: Lead-Free Protein Brands Ranked (2026).
 It combines Consumer Reports, Clean Label Project, and other independent testing into one place.

 Sources & Testing References